extra_toc

 European Standards (EN)

-EN Approval Procedure – most ENs follow this procedure which comprises a Public Enquiry and a weighted national Vote performed in a single process:
+EN Approval Procedure – It comprises a Public Enquiry and a weighted national Vote performed in a single process:

 • After the Technical Committee has approved the draft, the ETSI Secretariat makes the document available to the National Standards Organizations (NSOs).